TheR1D/shell_gpt/README.md

 }
 ```

+If the description of the role contains the words "APPLY MARKDOWN" (case sensitive), then chats will be displayed using markdown formatting.

 ### Request cache
 Control cache using `--cache` (default) and `--no-cache` options.
 This caching applies for all `sgpt` requests to OpenAI API:
 ```shell